jaylmiller/pg-ast-utils/README.md

-Traversing the AST yields objects with the shape `{type: AstNodeTypeName; node: AstNodeType}` where `type` is the name of the type of node it is and `node` contains the actual data within the node. **The typings for the AST nodes are a work in progress and contain alot of `any` at the moment, but they should include all possible fields in the given node**.
+Traversing the AST yields objects with the shape `{type: AstNodeTypeName; node: AstNodeType}` where `type` is the name of the type of node it is and `node` contains the actual data within the node.

+**The typings for the AST nodes are a work in progress and contain alot of `any` at the moment, but, for each node type, the properties define account for every possible field in that node type**.

 AST typings are defined in the namespace `PgAst` (in `src/ast.ts`).

 Objects in the `node` field are references to the AST, so you can modify the AST by simply writing to the object in `node`.